blendle/object-cache/README.md

 Cache.new(ttl: 0) { 'me too!' }
 ```

+Note that it is best to never leave a value in the backend forever.
+Since this
+library uses file names and line numbers to store the value, a change in your
+code might mean a new cache object is created after a deployment, and your old
+cache object becomes orphaned, and will polute your storage forever.

 #### namespaced keys

 When storing the key/value object into Redis, the key name is based on the file